aws-amplify/amplify-flutter/packages/amplify_event_enrichment/amplify_event_enrichment/README.md

 transitions by default, and a session that has been backgrounded longer than `EventEnrichmentClientOptions.sessionTimeout` ends rather than resuming.

+Session boundaries are emitted through the configured `Sender` as events, using the event types legacy Amplify Analytics used for the same signals:

+- `zSessionStartEventType` (`_session.start`) when a session starts, carrying its id and start timestamp
-When a session ends, the client emits a `zSessionStopEventType` (`_session.stop`) event through the configured `Sender`, carrying that session's stop timestamp and duration alongside the same enrichment every other event gets.
-This is the event type legacy Amplify Analytics used for the same signal.
-It is emitted on an explicit `stopSession()`, on the session timeout expiring, on `close()`, and when `startSession()` displaces a running session — once per session in every case.
+- `zSessionStopEventType` (`_session.stop`) when it ends, carrying its stop timestamp and duration as well

+Both get the same enrichment every other event gets.
+A start is emitted when the client is constructed with `autoSessionTracking` on, on an explicit `startSession()`, on the first `record()` if no session is running, and when a resume follows a session timeout.
+A stop is emitted on an explicit `stopSession()`, on the session timeout expiring, on `close()`, and when `startSession()` displaces a running session.
+A displacement emits the stop before the start, and backgrounding and foregrounding inside the timeout window emits nothing, since it is the same session throughout.
+Each session produces exactly one start and at most one stop.

-`stopSession()` and `close()` return a `Future` that completes once that event has been handed to the sender, so awaiting them means the session's end has been delivered.
-Sender failures on that path are logged, never thrown.
+`startSession()`, `stopSession()` and `close()` return a `Future` that completes once those events have been handed to the sender, so awaiting them means the boundary has been delivered.
+Sender failures on these paths are logged, never thrown.

 ### Visit our [Web Site](https://docs.amplify.aws/) to learn more about AWS Amplify.